-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Provide online a basic summary of the number of licensed North Carolina drivers, which includes their age, race, sex and county of residence.
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 Provide online a basic summary of the number of licensed North Carolina drivers, which includes their age, race, sex and county of residence.
 (Note: the publication should include motorcycle endorsements, commercial licenses and learner's permits.)
 Annual online publication as part of NC Crash Facts.
-Ongoing Ongoing.
+Ongoing.
+2019 NC Traffic Crash Facts Report will be completed soon.
 Hold mini-assessment meeting(s) with key individuals in driver license sections to address the issues of the data dictionary and improve data quality control.
-Improve communication efforts and obtain a better understanding of what data documentation, data information flow charts, purging record procedures and data quality control routines are available.
-Develop summary reports on each of these topics.
-In progress: data dictionary Working on.
+Working on.
+Invited to TRCC.
+Meeting delayed due to Covid-19 pandemic.